 As a parent, I always feel the need to teach my children to enjoy healthy and nutritious food, however when I manage to make food healthy AND super yummy AND their go-to dessert of choice, I feel like I have won at parenting 🙂

-You get all of the vitamins and mineral of super food Spinach, reduce sugar intake by only using the ripe banana as sweetner if you prefer and you can even make this as a gluten free recipe by ensuring you use gluten free oats and of course they are dairy-free by design WIN-WIN-WIN.
+You get all of the vitamins and minerals of the superfood Spinach, reduce sugar intake by only using the ripe banana as a sweetener if you prefer and you can even make this as a gluten-free recipe by ensuring you use gluten-free oats, and lastly, they are dairy-free by design WIN-WIN-WIN.

 - 1 spotty brown overripe banana